Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 We present here a short overview of these services, to introduce them to newcomers.

-The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-common>`_, which are intensely commented and generally straightforward.
+The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-common/src>`_, which are intensely commented and generally straightforward.

+The project repository is located `here <https://github.com/Olivier-Boudeville/us-common>`_.

 -----------